Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Introduction

-In this work, we explore the parameter space of UFD mergers, considering five key properties: specific angular momentum, specific kinetic energy, merger mass ratio, total UFD mass, and initial radius, to model the trajectory and mass ratio of the merger and the mass and radius of the progenitors.
+In this work, we explore the parameter space of UFD mergers, considering five key properties -- the specific angular momentum, specific kinetic energy, merger mass ratio, total UFD mass, and initial radius -- to model the trajectory and mass ratio of the merger and the mass and radius of the progenitors.
 Our goal is to investigate how these parameters influence the formation of the stellar halo in UFDs.
-We develop a suite of N-body simulations of isolated mergers between two possible Tucana~II progenitors, to perform a wide (>1 dex) parameter space exploration.
-Ideally, we would need a large number of simulations with \textit{single-stellar} mass resolution, to have i) a high-frequency sampling of the parameters and ii) good precision.
-To achieve both features, we developed an \textit{emulator} that can efficiently generate the properties of the post-merger galaxies, once trained with simulation data.
-To validate our findings, we conduct a comparative analysis of simulated stellar surface density profiles with that observed in Tucana II.
+We developed a suite of N-body simulations of isolated mergers between two possible Tucana~II progenitors, to perform a wide (>1 dex) parameter space exploration. \commenta{Ideally, we would need: i) a large number of simulations, to perform a high-frequency sampling of the parameter space, and ii) single-stellar mass resolution, to have good precision in the identification of merger debris.} To achieve both features, we developed an emulator that can efficiently generate the properties of the post-merger galaxies, once trained with simulation data.
+To validate our findings, we conducted a comparative analysis of simulated stellar surface density profiles and the one observed in Tucana~II.

 This article is structured as follows.
-First, we describe the simulation setup, the parameter space explored, and how we construct the emulator (Sec. \ref{sec:methods}).
-Then, the results of the parameter space exploration and the comparison with observations are presented (Sec. \ref{sec:results}).
-Finally, we summarize and discuss our findings in (Sec. \ref{sec:summary_and_discussion}).
+First, we describe the simulation setup, the parameter space explored, and how we constructed the emulator (Sect. \ref{sec:methods}).
+Then, the results of the parameter space exploration and the comparison with observations are presented (Sect. \ref{sec:results}).
+Finally, we summarize and discuss our findings in (Sect. \ref{sec:summary_and_discussion}).